 A New Model of Senior Living at Ashby Ponds

 For over 30 years, Erickson Living has provided innovative retirement living solutions that fuse residential, amenity, and healthcare services.
 The most recent Erickson community designed by Marks Thomas embodies the personalized luxury and convenience today’s seniors desire.

 The SEED Foundation: Public Boarding Schools Pave the Way for Optimal Learning

 More than a decade ago, the SEED Foundation launched a bold vision to create public boarding schools for underserved kids.
 With Marks Thomas as the master plan and lead architecture firm, SEED’s vision is now a reality and primed for expansion nationwide.

 Chase Brexton: Preserving the Past, Paving the Way for Affordable, Top-Quality Health Care

 Chase Brexton Health Care started in 1978 as a one-room facility — and grew to a full-service health system with a rapidly expanding patient population.
 Find out how a century-old Baltimore landmark is enabling Chase Brexton to evolve and fulfill a vital community need.

 Miller’s Court: From a Forgotten Factory to a National Model of Social Sustainability

-When an innovative developer envisioned better housing options for new teachers relocating to Baltimore and teaching in the public school system, Marks, Thomas Architects transformed an abandoned 19th-century factory into a thriving living and working community.
+When an innovative developer envisioned better housing options for new teachers relocating to Baltimore and teaching in the public school system, Marks Thomas transformed an abandoned 19th-century factory into a thriving living and working community.